 When he changed jobs, I went back to chicken-keeping, running barnyard chickens under the rabbit cages.
-It was perfect - they ate the flies, maggots, and bugs (even a mouse or two), and churned up the rabbit droppings until they were perfect for the garden.
+It was perfect - they ate the flies, maggots, and bugs (even mice), and churned up the rabbit droppings until they were perfect for the garden.
 Their eggs were a delicious bonus.

 I raised many rabbits in those days, wrote website pages about every aspect of raising rabbits, and took thousands of photos.